German military administration in occupied France during World War II: Anti-partisan actions

 The "Appeal of 18 June" by de Gaulle's Free France government in exile in London had little immediate effect, and few joined its French Forces of the Interior beyond those that had already gone into exile to join the Free French.
 After the invasion of the Soviet Union in June 1941, the French communist party, hitherto under orders from the Comintern to remain passive against the German occupiers, began to mount actions against them.
 De Gaulle sent Jean Moulin back to France as his formal link to the irregulars throughout the occupied country to coordinate the eight major Résistance groups into one organisation.
 Moulin got their agreement to form the National Council of the Resistance (Conseil National de la Résistance).

-Moulin was eventually captured, and died under brutal torture by the Gestapo, possibly by Klaus Barbie himself.
+Moulin was eventually captured, and died under brutal torture by the Gestapo.
 The resistance intensified after it became clear the tide of war had shifted after the Reich's defeat at Stalingrad in early 1943 and, by 1944, large remote areas were out of the German military's control and free zones for the maquisards, so-called after the maquis shrubland that provided ideal terrain for guerrilla warfare.

 The most important anti-partisan action was the Battle of Vercors.
 The most infamous one was the Oradour-sur-Glane massacre.
 Other notable atrocities committed were the Tulle massacre, the Le Paradis massacre, the Maillé massacre, and the Ascq massacre.
 Large maquis where significant military operations were conducted included the maquis du Vercors, the maquis du Limousin, the maquis des Glières, the maquis du Mont Mouchet, and the maquis de Saint-Marcel.
 Major round-up operations included the Round up of Marseille and the Vel' d'Hiv Roundup.